SixthFlow-Reserach-OS/OutbreakX/README.md

 # OutbreakX
-EpiMap is an open-source platform for infectious disease surveillance, using geospatial data to track outbreaks in real time.
-Built with Node.js, Angular, PostgreSQL, Leaflet, and OpenStreetMaps.
+OutbreakX is an open-source platform for infectious disease surveillance, using geospatial data to track outbreaks in real time.
+Built with Node.js, React, PostgreSQL, Leaflet, and OpenStreetMaps.